the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 1. **Upgrade to the advanced fit.** Your skills will already be sufficient, so buy those new modules!

-2. **Get your Hybrid set implants**.
+2. **Get your mplant set**.
 See TDF-IMPLANT1 mailing list in game for reference.
 You will need cybernetics 5 trained for the hard wires.
 The recommended purchase order for the set is:

 - Slot 10 (6% damage Alpha) make sure you get the implant that corresponds to your gun type!
 - Slot 9 (6% damage ROF)
 - Slot 8 (6% capacitor capacity)
 - Slot 7 (6% tracking) Remember to buy the Ogdin's Eye as its usually cheaper on market than the MR-706 from concord LP store.
 - Slot 6 (6% warpspeed)
-- Slots 1-5 (Amulets increase your overall Armor HP and also have stat bonus)
+- Slots 1-5 Amulets OR Ascendancy

-Once your set is complete you can upgrade to the \_HYBRID fits on the mailing list, which adds a lot of damage!
+_(You can choose either Hybrid or Warp speed set, both are acceptable, however you must have slots 1-5 Amulets to fly the \_HYBRID fits)_

 3. **Train bastion requirements** if you are going for bastion fits.